Bifurcation loci of families of finite type meromorphic maps: Introduction

 \subsection{Acknowledgements}

-This paper was created mostly during the COVID-19 period.
-Despite this, one meeting in person took place.
-We thank University of Parma for providing the necessary funds and Universitat de Barcelona to allow it to happen in safe conditions.
-We thank Lasse Rempe for helpful discussions, and especially for pointing out to us the statement and proof of Lemma~\ref{lem:lasse}.
+We would like to thank Lasse Rempe for helpful discussions, and especially for pointing out to us the statement and proof of Lemma~\ref{lem:lasse}.
 We are also grateful to Sarah Koch, Dylan Thurston and Lukas Geyer for interesting conversations and specially to Curt McMullen for his thoughtful comments and suggestions.
 Finally we are grateful to Bob Devaney, Linda Keen and Janina Kotus for motivating discussions and for their introduction to this beautiful subject.